 One morning while getting ready for school, her Mom noticed Maylea was walking strange and was having trouble with her right leg.
 She was taken to the local Children’s Hospital where after being examined in the ER, an MRI was ordered.
 On March 25, 2014 at the age of 6, her family was given the news that Maylea had been diagnosed with having a rare inoperable brain tumor, Diffuse Intrinsic Pontine Glioma (DIPG), a devastating, aggressive brain tumor for children, which arises in the pons, a region of the brainstem involved in critical body functions.
 Because DIPG grows diffusely and infiltrates healthy tissue in the critical structures of the brainstem, surgical treatment is not possible.

 Most children with DIPG are given an average of 6 – 9 months survival rate with a treatment of radiation therapy.
 This treatment is not a cure, but only an attempt at prolonging life.
 In those children who have good results with some shrinkage of the tumor after radiation, they are considered then to be in a “Honeymoon” period, where they normally become mostly symptom-free for a period of time.
-DIPG is different in every child, some get a long Honeymoon period, some a short one, and others sadly no Honeymoon period or shrinkage at all.
+DIPG is different for every child, some have a long Honeymoon period, some a short one, and others sadly no Honeymoon period or shrinkage at all.
 There is no way of knowing just how much time a child actually may have after diagnosis or how aggressive their tumor will be.
 Although there are several hopeful trials being conducted, at present there are still no known effective treatments and there is no cure.
 DIPG is a horribly aggressive monster that attacks with a vengeance.
 It slowly takes away all bodily functions, mobility, speech, swallowing, and eventually breathing, all while leaving the mind completely intact in which the child is aware of all that is happening to them, but usually too young to understand why.
 Although DIPG is normally diagnosed in young children ages 5 – 8, there are cases of infant, teenage, and even a few adult diagnoses.
 Some survive longer than others, but the outcome at this time is always the same.